chimera-linux/chimera-linux.github.io/_docs/installation/zfs.md

 Keep in mind that ZFS managed through CKMS wil need to build its kernel modules from source, which may take time, especially on slow devices.
+It may also not be compatible with every kernel at source level.

 CKMS and prebuilt modules do not conflict.
 If you have prebuilt modules installed for a kernel, CKMS will not attempt to build it for that